Sacred as Structure (SAS)

 This essay does NOT establish:

 The epistemic standard is constraint-candidacy as defined in Integration by Constraints: robustness across methods, recurrence across contexts, resistance to eliminative explanation, and cost of exclusion.
-The cost-of-exclusion analysis asks what any adequate consciousness-first framework must pay for excluding these features — not what this project would lose.

 Why These Cannot Be Deferred